privacybydesign/pbdf-website/pages/en/irma-explanation.md

 Many identity management systems are organised in such a *centralised* manner.
-This is commercially most interesting for the providers of the identity management system: they can not only build up a profile of all users --- who logs in where and when with which data --- but they can also charge the relying party for each authentication action, precisely because they are in the middle, and all communication goes through their systems.
+This is commercially most interesting for the providers of the identity management system: they can not only build up and sell profiles of all users --- who logs in where and when with which data
+--- but they can also charge the relying party for each authentication action, precisely because they are in the middle, and all communication goes through their systems.

 Another clear example is the iDIN authentication system that banks in the Netherlands have set up.
 When you authenticate via iDIN, your bank